DiniFarb/codewars_readme_stats/README.md

   <img align="center" src="https://github.r2v.ch/codewars?user=USERNAME" />
 </a>
 ```

+## Hosting
+The project is currently hostet on heroku and free to use for everyone :)

 ### Additional
 Many Thanks to the guys of https://github.com/anuraghazra/github-readme-stats where I got the idea to do the same for codewars :)